The Department of Agriculture:

 - member of the EMC

-- chair of the Legislation and Regulatory Reform Committee
+- chair of the EMC Legislation and Regulatory Reform Committee

-- member of the Budget, Investment and Finance Committee
+- member of the EMC Budget, Investment and Finance Committee

-Mr Glyde has responsibility for the work of ABARES and the Finance and Business Support, Food, Live Animal Exports and Trade and Market Access divisions.
+Jo Evans was appointed deputy secretary in November 2014, following the retirement of Mr Mark Tucker.
+In 2014–15, Ms Evans was responsible for the work of ABARES and the Finance and Business Support, Exports, and Trade and Market Access divisions.
+Her other roles included:

 - member of the EMC

-- chair of the Budget, Investment and Finance Committee
+- chair of the EMC Budget, Investment and Finance Committee

 Division roles and responsibilities